 Additionally, Purina Beyond Superfood Blend Herring, Egg & Sweet Potato Recipe Dry Cat Food also contains as top ingredients brewers rice.
 These types of ingredients are typically used as bulk-adding fillers and are not required in your cat's diet.
 However, they are sometimes used to help maintain the kibble shape in dry foods.

-Allergen alert: This product contains beef fat preserved with mixed-tocopherols, herring and dried egg product which may be problematic for cats who suffer from beef, seafood or eggs food allergies.
+Allergen alert: This product contains beef fat preserved with mixed-tocopherols, herring, canola meal fish oil and dried egg product which may be problematic for cats who suffer from beef, seafood or eggs food allergies.

 Using the calculations provided by the AAFCO, Purina Beyond Superfood Blend Herring, Egg & Sweet Potato Recipe Dry Cat Food has approximately 357 calories per 100g (101 calories/ounce), which is compared to the average of the other dry cat foods in the CatFoodDB.